-PE 122 Fitness for Life
+PE 122 Fitness for Life credit 2 hrs.

 This course is designed to evaluate the basic physical fitness level of students, and to develop for them a personalized exercise prescription to improve their strength and cardiovascular efficiency.
 Each student must show improvement in flexibility, strength, and cardiovascular endurance to complete the course.